Surgical Case Library

 Stomach & Esophagus

-Various non-neoplastic conditions of the pancreas may develop solid, tumor-like masses that mimic pancreatic c...
+<p style="text-align: justify;">Various non-neoplastic conditions of the pancreas may develop solid, tumor-lik...

 Pseudo-tumors of the pancreas are uncommon but important to recognize to prevent misdiagnosis and overtreatment.